 Give yourself and your staff time to get used to the system.
 Then, start challenging the things that are taking the most time, work with peer groups and the technical support from your core provider, and see what others are doing to solve the same issue.
 Chances are, you’re not the only one experiencing the issue.

 During our conversion process, we developed test cases to use during the conversion week and for ongoing system upgrades.
 We also re-designed and re-built all of our critical procedures so we can use them in our day-to-day world for assisting our members and helping our employees with the learning curve.

-It’s easy for staff to go back to doing things the way they always have.
-Was that the situation at Andigo?
-If not, how did you prevent it?
-If so, how did you deal with it?
+It’s easy to go back to doing things the way you always have.
+How did you prevent or deal with that?